sjacob2019/Credit-Card-Fraud-Detection/README.md

 Supervised learning models are commonly attributed to working well on classification problems.
 However, supervised learning requires labels, and we do not always have labels provided to us in a real-world scenario.
 In this circumstance, we have decided to also use unsupervised learning models.
 Unsupervised models do not require labels, and although unsupervised learning models are not commonly used for classification problems, they are useful for determining clustering, association, and performing dimensionality reduction.
 Unsupervised learning will help us determine what factors are relevant when analyzing the features of our data.

-Supervised learning models do have a limitation though – they are typically more susceptible to outliers and data imbalances, a prominent issue in our data.
-To alleviate the class imbalance, we propose to combine the under-sampling technique as well as the SMOTE algorithm to decrease the amount of data in the majority class (legitimate transactions) and increase the amount of data in the minority class (fraudulent transactions).
+Supervised learning models do have a limitation though – they are typically more susceptible to outliers and data imbalances, which is a prominent issue in our data.
+To alleviate the class imbalance, we propose a combination of the under-sampling technique as well as the SMOTE algorithm to decrease the amount of data in the majority class (legitimate transactions) and increase the amount of data in the minority class (fraudulent transactions).
 Additionally, for certain supervised learning methods we will also utilize class weights which are used to combat data imbalance as they allow the classifier to value minority classes more heavily to the point where the imbalance does not matter.

 Through a combination of these learning techniques, we hope to develop a holistic analysis of how various machine learning algorithms handle the classification of the legitimacy of credit card transactions.